mesosphere/dcos-docs-site/pages/mesosphere/dcos/version-policy/index.md

 ### <a name="CoreOS-support-matrix"></a>CoreOS support matrix
 As of May 26th 2020 CoreOS Container Linux has reached its [end of life](https://coreos.com/os/eol/) and will no longer receive updates.
 The recommended alternative is to use [Flatcar Linux](#flatcar-support-matrix).

-*NOTE: Starting with DC/OS 2.0, we have discontinued support for CoreOS and have ceased qualifying it as an Operating System*.
-This chart shows the final qualified versions of DC/OS for the final qualified versions CoreOS.
+**NOTE: Starting with DC/OS 2.0, we have discontinued support for CoreOS.**
 <table class="table">
     <tr>
     <th><strong>Platform Component</strong></th>